flashbots/yocto-manifests/README.md

 Building images is as simple as installing docker, and running `make image-<name>`.
 For list of images run `make help`.
 Make sure you have plenty of disk space available (200 GBs), and that your session will not time out as a fresh build can take over an hour on slow hardware.

-Built iages as well as measurements will be available in `./reproducible-build/artifacts-<image name>`.
+Built images as well as measurements will be available in `./reproducible-build/artifacts-<image name>`.

 ## Preparing your host for non-docker builds